Veridise/veridise-docs/orca/user_guide/v/language_description.md

 1. `inv: expr`
 2. `inv: expr over target`

 The invariant `expr over target` holds iff `expr` holds after issuing any transaction that matches `target`.
 Note that the first form `inv: expr` is equivalent to `inv: expr over *`.
-For example, to express an inariant over one specific contract `Contract`, use the following [V] specification:
+For example, to express an invariant over one specific contract `Contract`, use the following [V] specification:
 ```solidity
 vars: Contract c
 inv: <cond> over c.*
 ```

-Generally, the invariant section `inv: expr over target` is equivalent to the following `spec` section:
+The invariant section `inv: expr over target` is equivalent to the following `spec` section:
 ```solidity
 spec: []!finished(target, !expr)
 ```